 BOELUBE® lubricants can also be delivered continually through tools with internal channels directly to the cutting edge in drilling, reaming, tapping, and milling applications.

-Environmentally safer and worker friendly, and manufactured from personal care ingredients, BOELUBE® lubricants are non-toxic, non-irritating and biodegradable.
+Manufactured from personal care ingredients, BOELUBE® lubricants are worker friendly, dermal non-irritant and biodegradable.

 BOELUBE® lubricants are non-corrosive, non-flammable, chemically stable, have indefinite shelf life, and free of halogens, sulfur, phosphorus, silicone, petroleum or paraffin wax.